irmen/Pyro4/docs/source/intro.rst

     | executing batch, there will be no result values.
 Check server to see printed messages...
     | total time taken 0.19 seconds (215000 calls/sec)
     | oneway batched calls were 22.2 times faster than normal remote calls

+Other serialization protocols (serpent, json, marshal) will usually be slower than pickle.
+But because of the security risks of the pickle protocol, a slower but safer protocol is used by default.